Putting Safety First: Laminated vs Toughened Glass

 Laminated glass

 Laminated glass, on the other hand, is made from two panes of float glass with a polymer layer bonded between them.
 Unlike toughened glass, laminated glass does not shatter into individual pieces on impact because the polymer layer holds the broken glass together.
-As a result, laminated glass often remains in-situ, the broken panes forming a characteristic spider’s web shape, keeping occupants below safe from falling debris.
+As a result, laminated glass held in a frame will remain in-situ, the broken panes forming a characteristic spider’s web shape, reducing the risk to occupants below from falling debris.

 A good example of the difference between the two types of safety glass can be found in cars.
 Most people are familiar with the experience of a cracked laminated glass windscreen, which stays in situ, compared to the mess created by the breakage of a toughened glass side window.